HomeDirectoriesA Simple Explanation of Schema Markup

 What if you offer both products and services?
 Many businesses do, and the good news is you can use multiple schema types on the same website.
 A web design agency might sell templates (products) and offer custom design services.
 Each requires its own schema approach.

-Organization schema is like your business card for search engines.
+Organization schema is your business card for search engines.
 It provides high-level information about your company that can appear across multiple search result types and helps establish your brand’s digital identity.

-This schema type is particularly valuable for:
+This schema type is especially useful for:

 Pro Insight: Organization schema works best when it’s consistent across all your digital properties.
 Make sure your website, social profiles, and directory listings all use the same business name, address format, and contact details.